akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 # Overview

-Bulk operations enable you to perform actions on multiple products at once.
+Bulk operations enable you to **perform actions on multiple products at once**.
 These operations are performed on a selection of products from the grid.

 To access the bulk actions, go on the Product grid, **select at least one product** and click on the `Bulk actions` button, at the bottom of the grid.